 Be safe and enjoy!

-Morocco Travel Scam #01: The fake nice guy scam
+Travel Scams of Morocco #01: The fake nice guy scam

-Morocco Travel Scam #02: The obnoxious henna women
+Travel Scams of Morocco #02: The obnoxious henna women

 In Jemna El-Fna (or should we call it Jemna El-Scam?), the main square of Marrakech, you will find obnoxious overweight ladies who will try to use their henna ink syringe on your hand without you noticing it and kindly offer to mix their mistake by giving you a full henna hand tattoo.
 Results and quality may vary but on general it will be a low-quality one.